A Second Chance for People with Headache Disorders

 Whether headache attacks are the primary symptom or an indicator of another condition, the millions of people experiencing them need treatment options.
 Imagine if we’d stopped exploring new treatment options after triptans were discovered, if we’d waved off finding a more effective treatment simply because one treatment already existed?
 No one would consider doing that for diabetes, or hypertension, or MS; we should be no less dedicated to expanding treatment options for migraine and related disorders like cluster headache, post-traumatic headaches, or spinal CSF leaks.

 I’ve seen patients’ tears of joy when a new treatment allows them to get out of bed, play with their children or excel at work – often for the first time in years.
 It’s powerful to see these patients get a second chance.
 They remind me of how fulfilling it is as a clinician to be able to offer my patients effective medicine.

 I’ve also seen tears of frustration when a treatment doesn’t work.
 These are the patients who remind me why research and innovation must continue.

 Headache disorders are no more one-size-fits-all than any other disease.
 So, we must continue studying, continue researching – continue trying – until every headache patient has a treatment that works.

 With continued innovation, the future can be bright for all my patients.

 Christopher Gottschalk, MD, FAHS, is a practicing neurologist and headache specialist in New Haven, Connecticut.
 He is also a member of the Alliance for Patient Access’ Headache and Migraine Disease Working Group.

-Breakthrough, an IfPA blog series, offers health care providers a voice in the ever-growing conversation about innovation and value.Tags: Breakthrough, Innovation, Pain
+Breakthrough, an IfPA blog series, offers health care providers a voice in the ever-growing conversation about innovation and value.Tags: Breakthrough, Headache, Innovation, Pain